-What Altitude Tastes Like 2,742 feet above sea level
+Taste The Altitude 2,742 feet above sea level

-Among the first to recognize the potential in the remote mountains of the Mendocino Ridge, Signal Ridge Vineyard was established in 1999 and remains a testament to our relentless pursuit for excellence.
-We embrace the challenges of mountain top farming as an opportunity to produce singular, expressive wines of exceptional quality.
+Among the first to recognize the potential in the remote mountains of the Mendocino Ridge, Signal Ridge Vineyard was established in 1999 and remains a testament to our relentless pursuit of excellence.
+We embrace the challenges of mountaintop farming as an opportunity to produce singular, expressive wines of exceptional quality.

 Representing bravery, balance, and uniqueness, our label conveys the terroir and traditions that define Signal Ridge.
 These qualities are also reflected in every bottle of wine we produce.
 Experience where passion meets perfection.